k8ty-app/k8tysaurus/k8tysaurus/mdocs/k8ty/k8ty.md

 ---
 id: k8ty
-title: k8ty
-sidebar_label: About
+title: About
 slug: /
 ---

-Hello!
+TODO: Talk about the this site